LearnOnDemandSystems/docs/lod/lod-api/lod-api-get-or-create-class.md

 ---
 title: "GetOrCreateClass API Command"
 description: "The GetOrCreateClass command returns information about a class.
-If the class doesn’t exist, it is created.
+If the class doesn’t exist, it is created."
-"
-isPublished: true
+isPublished: false
 ---

 # GetOrCreateClass